MUTOR-2/ScienceOfMusic/_units/03/index.md

 \label{eq:delay-formula}
 \end{equation}

-where $d$ is the delay time in milliseconds and $r$ is the distance in meters.
+where $d$ is the delay time in seconds and $r$ is the distance in meters.
 This delay from source to listener has important consequences for sound amplification—see the section on the precedence effect.

 The intensity of the direct sound as experienced by a listener decreases with distance and can be calculated by